 - Go paperless

 Skip receipts if you don’t absolutely need them, or ask for them to be emailed.
 If you notice more catalogs and ads arriving in your mail, get off mailing lists to save paper and trees.
 Contact retailers directly and ask to be removed.
-You can register with the Direct Marketing Association’s “choice mail” list at dmachoice.org to reduce the junk mail you receive.
-(There is a $2 fee.)
+For a $2 fee, you can register with the Direct Marketing Association to reduce the junk mail you receive.
 Sign up for e-statements and e-bills when possible to save paper.
 Consider a digital newspaper subscription instead of print.
 You’ll help cut back on fuel emissions as well if that paper isn’t being delivered.

 - Put it in on airplane mode